 No need for Fertiliser - because the product is not living, you don’t need to keep feeding the lawn with harmful fertilisers or moss killing treatments.

-Note: sporting critics cite a seven-fold increase in open skin lesions or ‘turf burns’ from friction injury compared to natural grass.
-There are problems with pitches overheating in hot weather and aggravation to asthma sufferers from fumes given off by the rubber-crumb infill.
+note: sporting critics cite a seven-fold increase in open skin lesions or ‘turf burns’ from friction injury compared to natural grass, there are problems with pitches overheating in hot weather and an aggravation to asthma sufferers from fumes given off by the rubber-crumb infill.

 Looks good all year - I guess this one is self-explanatory.